-In connection with the grant of PRSUs to our executive officers in the first quarter of 2020, the Compensation Committee established the performance-based income per share target for PRSUs at \$1.65 per share.
-As noted above, despite the unforeseen operational and financial impact of COVID-19, the Compensation Committee did not make any changes to the 2020 executive compensation program or metrics after they were established in the first quarter of 2020, including to this per share target amount.
+In connection with the grant of PRSUs to our executive officers in the first quarter of 2021, the Compensation Committee established the performance-based income per share target for PRSUs at \$2.05 per share.
+The Committee did not make any changes to the 2021 executive compensation program or metrics after they were established in the first quarter of 2021, including to this per share target amount.

 The ultimate value of stock-based awards under our Incentive Compensation Plan is directly correlated to our performance as measured by the price of our common stock over the long term.
 The value of these awards increases and decreases directly with changes in the price of our common stock.
-In addition, unlike base salary and incentive compensation awards, which are earned and paid based on the annual performance of the individual and the company, PRSUs awarded in 2020 vest over a period of three years.
+In addition, unlike base salary and incentive compensation awards, which are earned and paid based on the annual performance of the individual and the company, PRSUs awarded in 2021 vest over a period of three years.
 As a result, these awards encourage executives to continue their employment with Loews.
 These elements further serve to align the executive's interests with those of our shareholders.

 The Compensation Committee generally makes grants of stock-based awards in the first quarter of each year at the same time the Committee performs its annual management performance evaluation and takes other compensation actions.
-Annual equity grants for executive officers occur on the same date as our annual equity grants for our other officers and certain professional and managerial employees, which in 2020 was the date of the Compensation Committee's February 2020 meeting.
+Annual equity grants for executive officers occur on the same date as our annual equity grants for our other officers and certain professional and managerial employees, which in 2021 was the date of the Compensation Committee's February 2021 meeting.
 As the grant date for our annual stock-based awards generally occurs on the date of a Compensation Committee meeting in the first quarter of the year, the grant date is set well in advance when the schedule of Compensation Committee meetings is arranged.
 Loews does not grant stock-based awards in anticipation of the release of non-public information or time the release of this information based on stock-based award grant dates.
 We also at times grant stock-based awards to new executives when they are hired or promoted during the year.
 These grants are approved by the Compensation Committee (or, in the case of smaller grants, by our Chief Executive Officer, as delegated by the Committee).